TerrenceMiao/LLM/video/b0XI-cbel1U_captions_FINAL.md

 00:00:00 - https://www.youtube.com/watch?v=b0XI-cbel1U&ab_channel=Fireship&t=0

-Here is a summary of the video transcript with timestamps:
+Here is a summarized version of the transcript with timestamps:

-**Introduction (00:00:00 - 00:00:41)**
+**Introduction to Grock 3 (00:00:00 - 00:00:41)**
-The speaker introduces the latest large language model, Grock 3, which has reached the top spot on the LM Marina leaderboard.
-Grock 3 is known for being "smart as hell" and "mostly uncensored", allowing it to generate content that may be illegal in many parts of the world.
+A new large language model called Grock 3 has been released, which is based on Elon's technology and has reached the top spot on the LM Marina leaderboard.
+It has a deep thinking mode and can generate text-to-video content.

+**Background on AI Development (00:00:42 - 00:01:14)**
+The AI development space is highly competitive, with companies like Open AI and Meta vying for dominance.
+Elon attempted to buy out Open AI, but the offer was rejected.
+Mark Zuckerberg's company was also involved in a controversy surrounding the use of pirated books to train their AI models.

-**Grock 3's capabilities (00:00:42 - 00:01:53)**
+**Grock 3's Unique Features (00:01:14 - 00:02:25)**
-The speaker explains that Grock 3 has a "deep thinking mode" and can perform tasks such as text-to-video generation.
-It also has access to Twitter and XAI data, allowing it to optimize for "maximum truth seeking" even if it means being politically incorrect.
+Grock 3 has direct access to Twitter and XAI data, which allows it to generate more truthful responses, even if they are not politically correct.
+It can also generate images of celebrities and write profanity-laced poems about racial stereotypes.

+**Benchmarks and Performance (00:02:25 - 00:03:08)**
+Grock 3 is currently at the top of the LM Marina leaderboard and has performed well in other benchmarks, such as math, science, and coding.
+However, it is missing from some other benchmarks, and its performance may not be as strong when compared to other models like Open AI 03.

-**Training and benchmarks (00:01:54 - 00:02:35)**
+**Training and Hardware (00:02:46 - 00:03:08)**
-The speaker discusses how Grock 3 was trained on a massive dataset and how it has performed on various benchmarks, including the LM Marina leaderboard.
-However, the speaker notes that benchmarks are often cherry-picked and that Grock 3 may not perform as well on other benchmarks.

-**Comparison to other models (00:02:36 - 00:03:07)**
-The speaker compares Grock 3 to other large language models, including OpenAI's models, and notes that Grock 3 is missing from some benchmarks.
-The speaker also mentions that the AI landscape is shifting from creating bigger models to creating better prompting frameworks.
+Grock 3 was trained on the Colossus supercomputer in Memphis, Tennessee, which is one of the largest AI supercomputers in the world.
+The facility uses a massive amount of electricity to power its 200,000+ Nvidia H100 GPUs.

-**Super Gro and pricing (00:03:08 - 00:03:23)**
+**Future Plans and Pricing (00:03:08 - 00:03:16)**
-The speaker discusses the upcoming release of Super Gro, which is expected to cost $30 per month, a competitive price compared to other models.
+A new version of Grock 3 called Super Gro is expected to be released, which will cost $30 per month.
+This is a competitive price compared to other AI models like Chat PT Pro.

-**Conclusion and sponsor (00:03:24 - 00:04:02)**
+**Conclusion and Sponsorship (00:03:16 - 00:04:02)**
-The speaker concludes by recommending a learning platform called Brilliant, which provides interactive lessons on deep learning and computer science.
-The speaker also thanks the sponsor and invites viewers to try out the platform for free.
+The video concludes by discussing the importance of learning to code from the ground up, rather than relying on AI models.
+The sponsor, Brilliant, is introduced, which provides interactive lessons and courses on deep learning and computer science.